seed-labs/seed-labs/lab-setup/README.md

 # Lab Environment Setup for SEED Labs

+This folder is for the developers of the SEED Labs and lab environment.
+It shows how to build the SEED Ubuntu 20.04 VM, docker images used in the SEED Labs, and how to port the lab environment to various cloud platforms.

 ## Folder Structure

 The SEED labs can be deployed using a variety of platforms, including personal